Zasilkovna/WooCommerce/packetery/packetery_vendor/guzzlehttp/guzzle/UPGRADING.md

 - Guzzle now uses `Psr\Http\Message\UriInterface` (implements in `GuzzleHttp\Psr7\Uri`) for URI support. `GuzzleHttp\Url` is now gone.
 - Static functions in `GuzzleHttp\Utils` have been moved to namespaced functions under the `GuzzleHttp` namespace.
-This requires either a Composer based autoloader or you to include functions.php.
+This requires either a PacketeryComposer based autoloader or you to include functions.php.
 - `GuzzleHttp\ClientInterface::getDefaultOption` has been renamed to
   `GuzzleHttp\ClientInterface::getConfig`.